kmsoln/JavaWebDevDocs/en/springsecurity/classes/password-encoder.md

 }
 ```

-In this example, a `BCryptPasswordEncoder` is configured as a `@Bean` in the Spring application context.
-This `PasswordEncoder` implementation uses the BCrypt hashing algorithm to securely encode passwords.
+In this example, a `BCryptPasswordEncoder` is configured as a `@Bean` within the Spring application context.
+This implementation employs the BCrypt hashing algorithm, known for its security and strength.

 ### Encoding Passwords

-When creating or updating user accounts, developers can use the `PasswordEncoder` to encode plain-text passwords before storing them in the database.
+When creating or updating user accounts, developers can leverage the `PasswordEncoder` to hash plain-text passwords securely before storing them.

 ### Example: